dekad4n/MFA-Flask/README.md

+Note: Please dd your venv, .venv or any enviromental variables, cache variables to .gitignore

 # Installation <br/>

-Firs check your pip version with:<br/>
+First check your pip version with:<br/>
 ```
 pip --version
 ```